The "Officially Licensed Collegiate Products"

 Do products used for official University business have to be produced by a licensed vendor?

 All products bearing a University trademark must be produced by a licensed vendor.
 While products intended to be sold as a fund raiser for the University are not exempt from royalties, products intended for the internal use by University Departments, Clubs and Organization may be exempt from royalties.
-Contact the University's Licensing Coordinator if you have a question regarding the exemption status of product you wish to order.
+Contact the University's Trademark Licensing Office if you have a question regarding the exemption status of product you wish to order.
 If your product qualifies for a royalty exemption, please download, fill out and submit the Campus Royalty Waiver Form below:

 What about using the University's name or logo on a web Site?